lakshya0310/lakshya0310/README.md

 ## things i do

-* freshman at international institute of information technology pursuing electronics and communication btech + ms
+* sophomore at international institute of information technology pursuing electronics and communication btech + ms
 * i occasionally sketch , paint , and post on [DeviantArt](https://www.deviantart.com/sigmalaksh)